grobenmarketing/r7-creative-branding/Website Copy/02-results-page.md

 ---

-## CASE STUDY 1: SOLAR COMPANY — FROM CANCELLATIONS TO BOOKED CALENDAR
+## CASE STUDY 1: US SOLAR — FROM CANCELLATIONS TO BOOKED CALENDAR

 **The Problem:**
 6 out of 10 scheduled appointments were canceling.
 Calendar only booked 4 weeks out.
 Only 8 Google reviews.
 Dead social media.
 Prospects were eliminating them before they even called.